k-ai-Documentation/kai-instance-api-sdk-js/README.md

 - `checkPendingJob`: Get information about instance background jobs in progress
 - `getDocumentById`: Get document by id
   > docId: document id
+- `getDocsIds`: Get documents by list of documents ids
+  > docIds: list of documents ids
+  > limit: number of content to return

 For example: